andreholive/ifCloud/README.md

 # ifCloud
-Network Simulator developed in React e NodeJS and OpenStal as a Cloud Manager
+Network Simulator developed in React e NodeJS and OpenStack as a Cloud Manager

 Under development by André Olive. ifCloud is my Final paper in Computer Network course.